Global well-posedness of advective Lotka-Volterra competition systems with nonlinear diffusion

-\abstract This paper investigates reaction--advection--diffusion systems with Lotka--Volterra dynamics subject to homogeneous Neumann boundary conditions.
-Under conditions on growth rates of the density--dependent diffusion and sensitivity functions, we prove the global existence of classical solutions to the system and show that they are uniformly bounded in time.
-We also obtain the global existence and uniform boundedness for the corresponding parabolic--elliptic systems.
+\abstract This paper investigates the global well--posedness of a class of reaction--advection--diffusion models with nonlinear diffusion and Lotka--Volterra dynamics.
+We prove the existence and uniform boundedness of the global--in--time solutions to the fully parabolic systems under certain growth conditions on the diffusion and sensitivity functions.
+Global existence and uniform boundedness of the corresponding parabolic--elliptic system are also obtained.
 Our results suggest that attraction (positive taxis) inhibits blowups in Lotka--Volterra competition systems.

 \textbf{Keywords: Lotka--Volterra competition system, nonlinear diffusion, global existence, boundedness}